Quick Search:

 As you can see from the above, only 2 steps are needed to backup data across clouds by using MultCloud.
 There’re other merits when using MultCloud to backup data between clouds:

 • Directly and Seamlessly.
-MultCloud offers users an efficient way to backup data between clouds without a troublesome download-and-upload process.
+MultCloud backup data between clouds online without going through the local storage space.

 • Recover Data without Any Effort.
-The paramount feature of Cloud Backup of MultCloud is the Restore function.
-With only a few clicks, you can restore certain files easily.
+The paramount feature of Cloud Backup of MultCloud is the backup version management and restore function.
+With only a few clicks, you can choose the preferred version and restore it easily.

 Conclusion